-The Provincial Advisory Council Coordinator is a member of the AHS addiction and mental health provincial program or another provincial program as appropriate.
+The Provincial Advisory Council Coordinator is a member of the AHS cancer program.
 Council Coordinator duties include:

-- a) Acting as the main point of contact for the Council; - b) Providing guidance to both members and AHS teams on matters relating to Council: - c) Managing Council process, progress, and issues in partnership with Council Chair; - d) Advising Council on how activities can be aligned with AHS priorities and leadership teams; - e) Receiving recommendations for meeting agenda items from Council members; - f) Navigating AHS systems and providing channels for Council ideas and concerns; - g) Working with the Chair to lead recruitment, plan Council activities and events, and to develop Council agendas; - h) Guiding Council in priority setting and work planning; - i) Ensuring Council has access to relevant and timely information; - j) Providing tools and materials to help with Council work; - k) Coordinating presentations and content for meetings and ensuring follow-up; - I) Seeking out information requested by Council where appropriate; - m) Providing orientation to new members and Chairs; and - n) Recording meeting minutes for public meetings.
+- a.
+Acting as the main point of contact for the Council; - b.
+Providing guidance to both members and AHS teams on matters relating to Council; - c.
+Managing Council process, progress, and issues in partnership with Council Chair; - d.
+Advising Council on how activities can be aligned with AHS priorities and leadership teams; - e.
+Receiving recommendations for meeting agenda items from Council members; - f.
+Navigating AHS systems and providing channels for Council ideas and concerns; - g.
+Working with the Chair to lead recruitment, plan Council activities and events, and to develop Council agendas; - h.
+Guiding Council in priority setting and work planning;

+- i.
+Ensuring Council has access to relevant and timely information; - j.
+Providing tools and materials to help with Council work; - k.
+Coordinating presentations and content for meetings and ensuring follow-up; - I. Seeking out information requested by Council where appropriate; - m.
+Providing orientation to new members and Chairs; and - n.
+Recording meeting summaries for public meetings.

-AHS Community Engagement & External Relations
+AHS Community Engagement and External Relations

-AHS Community Engagement & External Relations assists with Council support through:
+AHS Community Engagement & External Relations assists in Council support through:

-- a) Logistical and process supports to Council; - b) Onboarding and orientation support for members; - c) Collaborating with Council and AHS to plan activities; - d) Creating awareness of Council across AHS and to the public; - e) Promoting Council through communication channels (e.g., social media, public service announcements, etc.); - f) Managing Council of Chairs meetings and activities in collaboration with the Co-chairs; - g) Coordinating Council deliverables and authoring Council documents to be submitted to the Board; and - h) Seeking out opportunities for Council involvement.
+- a.
+Logistical and process supports to Council; - b.
+Onboarding and orientation support for members; - c.
+Collaborating with Council and AHS to plan activities; - d.
+Creating awareness of Council across AHS and to the public: - e.
+Promoting Council through communication channels (e.g. social media, public service announcements, etc.); - f.
+Managing Council of Chairs meetings and activities in collaboration with the Co-chairs; - g.
+Coordinating Council deliverables and authoring Council documents to be submitted to the Board; and - h.
+Seeking out opportunities for Council involvement.